MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

 | Data in-transit protection | [Signing for external SMB traffic](/troubleshoot/windows-server/networking/overview-server-message-block-signing)      | Signs SMB traffic between this system and others to help prevent relay attacks.       | Yes                             |
 | Data in-transit protection | [SMB Encryption for in-cluster traffic](/windows-server/storage/file-server/smb-security#smb-encryption) | Encrypts traffic between servers in the cluster (on your storage network).            | No                              |

-## Modify security after deployment
+## Modify security settings after deployment

-Once the deployment is complete, you can modify security features while maintaining drift control.
+After deployment is complete, you can use PowerShell to modify security features while maintaining drift control.
+During deployment, the *AzureStackOSConfigAgent* module is installed.

 Some features require a reboot to take effect.

+The following table describes security settings that can be configured on your Azure Stack HCI cluster during deployment.

 ### PowerShell cmdlet properties

-To modify the security feature, use PowerShell cmdlets.
-During the deployment, the *AzureStackOSConfigAgent* module is installed.

 The following cmdlet properties are for the *AzureStackOSConfigAgent* module.